 * Pray that God will give these new converts boldness to share Christ with their own people.

-* Ask the Holy Spirit to soften the hearts of the Ghomara Berber toward Christians so that they will be receptive to the Gospel.
+* Ask the Holy Spirit to soften the hearts of Ghomara Berbers toward Christians so that they will be receptive to the Gospel.

-* Ask the Lord to raise up strong local churches among the Ghomara Berber.
+* Ask the Lord to raise up strong local churches among the Ghomara Berbers.